MiguelLamas/MiguelLamas/README.md

-### Hi there 👋
+### Hi there 👋 I'm Miguel Lamas

-- 🔭 I’m currently a bootcamper on a 16 week Full-stack JavaScript course with School of Code.
+- 🔭 I'm a recent graduate from the School of Code.
 - 🌱 I’m initially learning the basics of HTML, CSS, JavaScript, Git and GitHub.
 - 👯 My main aim is to keep learning and developing by collaborating with a team on Real-world projects.
 - 🤔 I’m looking for help with transitioning into my first Tech role.